Spicy Watermelon Kombucha Recipe

-Talk about a party in your mouth!
-All this kombucha is missing is the Tequila.
-The tartness of the kombucha with the watermelon and lime transform this drink into a real fiesta for your taste buds.
+Talk about a party!
+The tartness of kombucha with the watermelon and lime transform this drink into a real fiesta for your taste buds.
 Perfect for the summertime heat!
-Speaking of the heat, the cayenne pepper sneaks up on you right at the end.
-It isn’t overpowering at all.
-It just keeps you wanting more!
+Speaking of heat, the cayenne pepper in this drink sneaks up on you right at the end.
+It isn’t overpowering, it just keeps it interesting and keeps you wanting more!
 Of course, you can add as much or as little cayenne as you’d like.
 It’s important that you enjoy it, so if you don’t like heat, you can literally add none, and it would still be delicious.
-I’m a spice junkie, so I’ll keep adding more to see what I can handle.
-Start with a little and add more if you’d like!

 PRIMARY VS SECONDARY FERMENTATION